Michael Weiß (football manager): Managerial career

 In January 2011, he took charge of the Philippines national football team after being referred by the German Football Association in January 2011.
 Under him, the Azkals rose to their highest-ever placing in the FIFA rankings, 127 (which was later surpassed, 124 under new coach Thomas Dooley).
 On 15 January 2014, the Philippine Football Federation officially announced that his services had been discontinued.

 In April 2014 it was announced that he was part of an 8-man shortlist to replace Eric Nshimiyimana as Rwanda manager.

 In June 2014, he took the control of Romanian former champions Oțelul Galați.
 He was sacked only three months later after a single win in seven games.

-On January 18, 2017 it was reported that Weiß was appointed by the Mongolia national football team as their head coach during a meeting of the Executive Committee of the Mongolian Football Federation on January 17.
+On 18 January 2017 it was reported that Weiß was appointed by the Mongolia national football team as their head coach during a meeting of the Executive Committee of the Mongolian Football Federation on 17 January.
 Weiß formally accepted the 1-year deal on 27 March 2017.
 He immediately began preparations to lead the national under-23 team in 2018 AFC U-23 Championship qualification.

 After three years, he departed from the coaching position of Mongolia, where he earned respect for his supporting role on developing Mongolian football.

+In June 2023, Weiß returned as coach of the Philippines.
+His second tenure ended with the appointment of Tom Saintfiet in February 2024.